-The charity VOICE have an online guide which can help you discover if you are a Care Leaver and provides information on what support you may be entitled to from your local authority.
+If you are unsure whether you qualify as a care leaver or not, the charity Coram Voice has an online guide that can help you discover if you are a care leaver and provides information on what support you may be entitled to from your local authority.

 In addition to the support available from Student Development & Well-being, to ensure you have the best possible student experience, we can offer you: